eighteen73/nebula/README.md

 - Environment variables with [Dotenv](https://github.com/vlucas/phpdotenv)
 - Autoloader for mu-plugins (use regular plugins as mu-plugins)
 - Enhanced security (separated web root and secure passwords with [wp-password-bcrypt](https://github.com/roots/wp-password-bcrypt))
+- [Carbon Fields](https://carbonfields.net/) for rapid development of other themes and plugins with minimal overhead

 ## Requirements